-- Stopping citalopram suddenly can cause serious side-effects – go to your doctor if you are thinking of stopping or want to stop, talk to your doctor.
+- Stopping citalopram suddenly can cause unpleasant withdrawal effects– go to your doctor if you are thinking of stopping or want to stop, talk to your doctor.

 - If you take citalopram while you are pregnant, it may affect the developing baby’s heart.
 Use good contraception while you are taking citalopram.
 It can also cause symptoms in newborn babies if you take it at the end of pregnancy.
 Talk to your doctor or midwife about this and get their help.